Development and release processes#

 Test VM management#

-production test VM is stored in the AZURE_VM_NAME
+URLs of the production test VM are stored in the AZURE_VM_NAME_yyRn

 secrets respectively.